heavyblotto/memorativa/docs/memorativa-design.md

     class P percept
     class S symbol
 ```

+Some observations about the perception-conception model:

+- A concept is beyond language, pre-existing within the human mind
+- A percept can only exist in relation to a concept
+- A percept does not cause concept, but stimulates the activity of conceptual representation

+The Memorativa system can be defined as:

+- Input goes into the system to create the percept
+- The system calculates an encapsulating concept for the percept
+- The concept is encoded using three conceptual vectors
+- The system writes a book about the concept

+Take for example an apple.
+A traditional machine learning (ML) system using LLMs can easily decompose "apple" into many sophisticated ontological vectors:

+- Grammatical element: noun
+- Physical size: fits in a human hand
+- Color: probably red, could be green
+- What is it?: Fruit of an apple tree containing seeds
+- Why is it important?: Humans and other animals eat apples
+- Cultural references: Johnny Appleseed
+- Symbolic meaning: multiple depending human interpretation

+LLMs rely upon the decomposition of words into semantic tokens that are given coordinate values.
+The coordinate values are determined by mapping sequential identifiers to concepts in a data dictionary.
+The position of the tokens in a vector graph results in the distribution of tokens within a vector space.
+The angular relationship of vectors can be used to infer conceptual analogy.
+The closer two vectors, the closer their semantic meaning to the other.
+When dealing with more conceptual, abstract topics, the number of vectors required to discover angular relationships results in a tendency towards perpendicular angular relationships between all vectors.

+The symbolic vector is important for representing perceptions because the human mind seeks to unite each input with a concept.
+Without an enjoining concept, perception fails.
+Symbols, which indirectly but precisely convey meaning, are used by humans to best represent concepts.
+In human perception, the input does not form the concept, rather, concepts exist in humans beyond the grasp of human language, seeking to express a form based on the stimulus of an input to which it unites.
+The union of input with concept results in the percept, the form of which is the symbolic representation of the concept.

 A mythologically / symbolically themed AI/RAG (Retrieval-Augmented Generation) model could process and categorize inputs (e.g., images, titles, descriptions) by leveraging multi-modal analysis and symbolic pattern recognition.
 Conceptual analysis could then be added to the RAG model as a way of human feedback tuning and model refinement.